 Company shareholders are placed at the bottom of the priority list in liquidation, and rarely receive a return.

-For insolvencies that commence from 1st December 2020, HMRC will become a secondary preferential creditor for certain payments - outstanding taxes the company holds on behalf of HMRC such as PAYE, employee NI contributions, VAT, and Construction Industry Scheme (CIS) payments.
+For insolvencies that have commenced from 1st December 2020, HMRC has become a secondary preferential creditor for certain payments - outstanding taxes the company holds on behalf of HMRC such as PAYE, employee NI contributions, VAT, and Construction Industry Scheme (CIS) payments.

 For other taxes owed directly by the company, including corporation tax, HMRC will continue to be classed as an unsecured creditor.
 This change in the hierarchy for certain taxes means unsecured creditors are even less likely to receive repayment from this date.